textileio/lotus-devnet/README.md

 Runs a Lotus Devnet using a mocked _sectorbuilder_ which can be accesed as a real Lotus node through the API.
 This code is experimental.

-The devnet code is always up to date with the latest `interopnet` Lotus branch.
+The devnet code is always up to date with the latest `master` Lotus branch.

 ## Run
 You can run the devnet with: